matthewoden/SEED-Hapi-CoffeeScript-React-Webpack/readme.md

  * wrote in es6 with babel.
  * a lot of react

-At work, I typicall use:
+At work, I typically use:
  * a whole lot of bootstrap, and less
  * express on the server
  * coffeescript/cjsx